Crio-Bytes/DSA/0-1 Knapsack/README.md

  ```

  </details>

+ If want to visualize the bottom-up approach you can follow this link: [Knapsack Problem Visualization](https://algorithm-visualizer.org/dynamic-programming/knapsack-problem)

  **Todo:** Calculate the time and space complexity for the above the method.
 (Hint: We are traversing a 2D array of dimensions already mentioned before.
 Now what do you think should be the time complexity?
 Have we used any extra space?)